 On-again, off-again and keep looping

-Cyclical relationships are gradually coming to the attention of researchers dedicated to gathering knowledge about the nature and progression of romantic relationship.
-Research shows that cyclical relationship is quite frequent.
+Cyclical relationships are gradually coming to the attention of researchers dedicated to gathering knowledge about the nature and progression of a romantic relationship.
+Research shows that a cyclical relationship is quite frequent.

 A survey of 279 same-sex and 266 different-sex couples revealed that about one-third of lesbian, gay, and heterosexual relationships have at some point broken-up and renewed their relationship.
 (Monk, Ogolsky, & Oswald, 2018).

 This type of on-off relationship is typically a pattern of intimate relationships in emerging adulthood.